Kick-off (association football): Putting the ball into play

 In 1905, it was specified that the ball "must make a complete circuit or travel the distance of its circumference" before being in play.
 In 1997, this requirement was eliminated: the ball became in play as soon as it was kicked and moved.
 In 2016, it was specified that the ball must "clearly" move.

 Dribbling

 In 1875, it was forbidden for the player taking the kick-off to play the ball again until it had been kicked by another player.

 Scoring a goal from the kick-off

 In 1875, it was forbidden to score a goal directly from the kick-off.
 This restriction was reversed in 1997, when it was permitted once again to score a goal directly from the kick-off.
 In 2016, at the same time the backwards kick-off was legalized, the possibility of scoring an own goal directly from the kick-off (an extremely unlikely situation) was removed, with a corner kick being awarded to the opponents instead.

 Pitch markings

 In 1891, internal pitch-markings were introduced.
-These included a "suitable mark" at the centre of the pitch and a "circle of radius 10 yards" to mark the area within which opponents were forbidden.
+These included a "suitable mark" at the centre of the pitch and a "circle of radius 10 yards" (now known as the "centre circle") to mark the area within which opponents were forbidden.